ImperialDesSoc/handbook/source/students/reps.rst

 Student Representatives
 =======================

 In our School, the Union has two Department Reps (one academic and one well-being), and two Year Reps (one academic and one well-being) for each year group.
+More information on the well-being role can be found in :ref:`appendix-wellbeing-rep`.

-You can find the description of these roles here:
+You can find the description provided by the IC Union of these roles here:

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">Academic Rep Description</a>
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">Well-being Rep Description</a>
+  <a class="btn btn-info btn-custom" href="https://www.imperialcollegeunion.org/your-union/your-representatives/a-to-z/design-engineering-ug" role="button" style="margin-bottom:20px;white-space:normal;">About Reps</a>
   </div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 Your Reps
 ---------